 If you are a current Berkeley Law student or have recently graduated and would like to be notified about upcoming events, please subscribe to our email list for students and recent graduates.

-If you are a member of the public, please subscribe to our monthly newsletter for alerts about events that are open to all.
+If you are a member of the public, please subscribe to our newsletter for alerts about events that are open to all.

 — Upcoming Events —